harrydu-db/lakeflow-etl-unittest-framework/README.md

 # LakeFlow ETL Unit Test Framework

-A comprehensive testing framework, test builder, and sample code to demonstrate automated ETL testing capabilities for Databricks environments.
+A comprehensive testing framework, test builder, and utilities to demonstrate automated ETL testing capabilities for Databricks environments.
 This framework provides end-to-end testing solutions for ETL jobs with automated test data generation, execution, and validation.

 ## 🎯 Overview